RESOStandards/web-api-commander/doc/Certification.md

 ### Data Dictionary Testing Output
 To see examples of Data Dictionary testing output, you may use the `./gradlew testDataDictionaryReferenceMetadata_1_7` command to run the Data Dictionary acceptance tests on the RESO reference metadata.

-There is additional documentation about how Data Dictionary testing works, including sample output, in the [RESO Data Dictionary 1.7 Testing Specification](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.rib4osorsdcx).
+There is additional documentation about how Data Dictionary testing works, including sample output, in the [RESO Data Dictionary 1.7 Specification](https://github.com/RESOStandards/transport/blob/main/data-dictionary.md).

 ## Advanced feature: Tag Filtering
 You may filter by tags in any of the Web API or Data Dictionary tests.
 These are the items in the Cucumber .feature files prefixed by an `@` symbol.
 Expressions may also be used with tags.
 This README doen't cover how to use tags, but the Commander supports them.
 For more information, see the [Cucumber Documentation](https://cucumber.io/docs/cucumber/api/#tags).